Sample collection

 Microscopy

-Employing the open source platform OpenFlexure Microscope for automated photography
+Employing the open source OpenFlexure Microscope (OFM) available for anyone to build

 Image collection